Identify a Persistent & Proxied Link

 - After using the Link Builder, your links will appear like the examples below.

-- Copy and paste the link into your email, document, web page, or D2L reading list.
+- Copy and paste the link into your email, document, or Canvas reading list.

 Examples of Links